Is Tennessee an Open Carry State?

 Open carry is legal with an Enhanced Tennessee Handgun Carry Permit (EHCP) or without a permit if the gun is unloaded and the ammunition is not in the immediate vicinity.
 The minimum age requirement for open carry is 18 years old.

-Concealed carry is legal for residents with a Tennessee EHCP or a Tennessee Handgun Carry Permit (HCP) and for non-residents with any valid state permit.
-The minimum age is 21 years old or 18 years old for members of the military.
+Concealed carry is legal for residents with a Tennessee EHCP or a Tennessee Handgun Carry Permit (HCP) and non-residents with valid state permits.
+The minimum age is 21 years old or 18 years old for military members.
 Note that a Tennessee HCP does not cover the concealed carry of weapons besides handguns.
 Applicants may obtain a concealed HCP by taking a 90-minute online course, and the EHCP requires completion of an 8-hour live training course from certified instructors and allows permittees to carry a gun openly or concealed to more places.

-Open or concealed carry of a handgun is allowed in a motor vehicle, as long as they are allowed to possess a firearm.
-Individuals are also allowed to carry in bars/restaurants that serve alcohol with a valid concealed carry permit, provided they don’t consume any alcohol.
+Open or concealed carry of a handgun is allowed in a motor vehicle, as long as they possess a firearm.
+Individuals are also entitled to carry in bars/restaurants serving alcohol with a valid concealed carry permit, provided they don't consume alcohol.

 Be aware that private businesses may restrict or deny concealed carry on their premises.
-However, you have no duty to reveal to law enforcement that you are carrying a concealed weapon unless the officer asks.
+However, you have no duty to reveal to law enforcement that you carry a concealed weapon unless the officer asks.

 The authority to regulate firearms is reserved to the state, though municipalities may regulate:

 - the carrying of firearms by local government employees or independent contractors when acting in the course and scope of their employment or contract; and